fbpx

 Access Madrid’s Museums for Free

-Most of Madrid’s top museums are open every day, including the Prado Museum.
+Most of Madrid’s major attractions and top museums are open every day, including the Prado Museum.
 However, the Reina Sofia Museum is closed on Tuesdays.
 Only lesser-visited and more obscure museums and landmarks are closed on Mondays.

 Reina Sofia Museum of Art.

-What you might not know is that it’s super easy to visit some of Madrid’s top museums for free during the last two hours of their opening times.
+You might not know that it’s super easy to visit some of Madrid’s top museums with free admission during the last two hours of their opening times.

-The Prado Museum welcomes visitors for free from 6 pm – 8 pm Monday to Saturday and 5 pm – 7 pm on public holidays.
-The Reina Sofía welcomes visitors for free from 7 pm – 9 pm on Monday and Wednesday to Saturday and between 12:30 pm – 2 pm on Sundays.
+The Prado Museum welcomes visitors for free hours from 6 pm – 8 pm Monday to Saturday and 5 pm – 7 pm on public holidays.
+The Reina Sofía offers free admission from 7 pm to 9 pm on Mondays and Wednesdays to Saturdays and between 12:30 pm and 2 pm on Sundays.

 That’s a lot of free museum time!
 If you’re traveling with older kids, you could explore in the mornings, take a siesta during the afternoons, and visit the museums in the evenings.